tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/6.0_reward_fund_transfer/README.md

 Let's follow the designed business logic.

-User A as owner creates a task.
+**User A** as the owner creates a task.
 Next you'll want to log out of that owner account and switch to the second user (we call them "absent-minded") in your Metamask.
 If you haven't connected to this URL, please do so now.
 Then login as absent-minded.

 Because absent-minded is a new user, they have zero balance now.
-In order to continue, use "Faucet" add 1000 TEA to his account.
+In order to continue, use "Faucet" add 1000 TEA to their account.

 Then switch to the Task page where you'll find the UI has a "take" button as shown below: